stephengold/MonkeyWrench/README.md

 + A and D : strafes the camera left and right, respectively
 + Q and Z : moves the camera up and down, respectively
 + LeftArrow and RightArrow : cause the camera to orbit
-+ F7 : resets the camera to its initial position
++ R or F7 : resets the camera to its initial position
 + F8 : toggles between orthographic and perspective views

 To rotate the camera, drag with the left mouse button (LMB).